Nuitka/Nuitka/README.rst

 Operating System
 ================

-Supported Operating Systems: Linux, FreeBSD, NetBSD, macOS X, and Windows (32 bits/64 bits/ARM).
+Supported Operating Systems: Linux, FreeBSD, NetBSD, macOS, and Windows (32 bits/64 bits/ARM).

 Others will work as well.
 The portability is expected to be generally good, but the e.g. Nuitka's internal Scons usage may have to be adapted